 Participation in student activities provides students with an opportunity to apply knowledge and enhance skills.
 Clubs that focus on academic major/career interests and academic achievement are encouraged by South University.
-Students interested in forming new clubs or organizations are encouraged to meet with the Dean of Student Affairs, James Tallmadge, or for online students the Academic Success Center Manager, to discuss the group's goals and plans and receive assistance in club formation.
-All student clubs must have a faculty or staff advisor and must be approved by the Dean of Student Affairs, for online student activities and fund-raising activities require the approval of the James Tallmadge, Dean of Student Affairs, for online students the Senior Director of Student Affairs.
+Students interested in forming new clubs or organizations are encouraged to meet with the Dean of Student Affairs or for online students the Academic Success Center Manager, to discuss the group's goals and plans and receive assistance in club formation.
+All student clubs must have a faculty or staff advisor and must be approved by the Dean of Student Affairs for online students the Academic Success Center Supervisor.
+All student activities and fund-raising activities require the approval of the Dean of Student Affairs for online students the Academic Success Center Supervisor.
 South University reserves the right to deny any application for the formation of a student club when it determines in its sole discretion that the student club does not serve the best interests of the students and/or South University.
-Students who are interested in getting involved with the planning of student activities should contact the Dean of Student Affairs, for online students the Senior Student activities should contact the Dean of Student Affairs, for online students and/or South University.
-Students who are interested in getting involved with the planning of student activities should contact the Dean of Student Affairs, for online student activities should contact the Dean of Student Affairs, for online student activities and/or South University.
+Students who are interested in getting involved with the planning of student activities should contact the Dean of Student Affairs for online students the Academic Success Center Manager.